 The day might well be approaching when humans set foot on Mars.
-We'll be driven by a desire to find life -- or what remains of it -- and to colonize the planet.
-Stephen Humphrey and a stellar crew of authors, astronauts and Mars scholars confront the hazards, risks and challenges of getting humans to Mars, and then of surviving -- and living -- on the Red Planet.
-Part 2 airs Friday, March 17. **This episode originally aired October 20, 2016.
+We'll be driven by a desire to find life — or what remains of it — and to colonize the planet.
+Stephen Humphrey and a stellar crew of authors, astronauts and Mars scholars confront the hazards, risks and challenges of getting humans to Mars, and then of surviving — and living — on the Red Planet.
+Part 1 of a 2-part series.
+Part 2 airs Thursday, August 16. **This episode originally aired October 20, 2016.

 "I believe that humans have a fundamental instinct that wants to make them go where they've never gone before and to do what has never been done before.
 And we are going to go Mars."

 - Kim Stanley Robinson is an award-winning science fiction author.
 He published Red Mars and two acclaimed sequels about colonizing the planet Mars, Green Mars and Blue Mars.

 - Robert Thirsk is a Canadian astronaut and physician.
 In 2009 he spent 187 days aboard the International Space Station, the longest any Canadian has been in orbit.
 He's performed dozens of medical and scientific experiments in space.

 - Ray Jayawardhana is professor of physics & astronomy and dean of science at York University.
 He's authored two popular science books: Strange New Worlds and Neutrino Hunters.

 - Darlene Lim is a Canadian biologist working at the NASA Ames Research Center.
 She investigates life in remote places on Earth to prepare human explorers to study Mars.